Heerozh/EnhanceUnityJob/README.md

 Same as vector3.slerp but with float3 type (burst happy).

-### float3.FractalNoise
+### float3.FbmNoise

-Simplex fractal noise with float3 type.
+Simplex fractional Brownian motion noise with float3 type.